eskay993/gamefiles/sp-football-life-2023/README.md

 In some instances, the above will not work (e.g. if you have multiple Steam accounts on your device).
 Try this method if you have issues:

 Method 2:
-1. Open Lutris

-2. Right click on the game and chose `Create Desktop shortcut`.
+1. In Lutris, right click on the game and chose `Create Desktop shortcut`.
 A shortcut to the game should now be on your desktop.

-3. Open Steam, and in the bottom left corner click `Add a Game` and chose `Add a Non-Steam Game`
+2. Open Steam, and in the bottom left corner click `Add a Game` and chose `Add a Non-Steam Game`

-4. Click `Browse` and navigate to your desktop and choose the shortcut you created above.
+3. Click `Browse` and navigate to your desktop and choose the shortcut you created above.
 On Steam Deck, this will be at `/home/deck/Desktop`.
 If the shortcut is not appearing, choose `All Files` from the `Filter` menu at the bottoom.

-5. After selecting the shortcut, click `Add Selected Program` and you should be good to go.
+4. After selecting the shortcut, click `Add Selected Program` and you should be good to go.

-6. On Steam Deck, launch into Game Mode and test the game to see if your controller is working.
+5. On Steam Deck, launch into Game Mode and test the game to see if your controller is working.

 <br>